Develop with Hardhat

 Writing tests

 To make sure your contract works as intended, you’ll need to write test code.
-With Hardhat, you can write tests in Typescript/Javascript using viem, or write unit tests in Solidity.
+With Hardhat, you can write tests in Typescript/Javascript using viemarrow-up-right, or write unit tests in Solidity.
 In this example, we’ll use viem.

 To run the tests, execute: